KosmonikOS/SimpleQuizz/README.md

 *   .NET 6
 *   SignalR

+## Design

+This project was made to practice object-oriented design.
+Therefore, it was first fully designed using a UML diagram.

 ## Getting Started

 To get started with this project, clone the repository and open it in Visual Studio.
 Restore the NuGet packages and build the solution.